• Skip to primary navigation

 Candy Melts can be a little tricky to find in the UK but I usually have no problems getting them from Hobbycraft.
 If you can't find them, you can use an equal amount of white chocolate instead.
 Note that white chocolate will give a slight yellow tinge compared to the bright white candy melts.

-chocolate covered ghost strawberries on a wooden board
+chocolate covered strawberry ghosts on a wooden board

 • Black and orange pinwheel cookies